Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes

-\paragraph{\textbf{Defining information displayed about the agent's UI actions}} Developers can edit how the agent's actions are shown by opening the \texttt{UI Actions} node's inspector (\autoref{fig:prototyping-interface-workflow}-D).
-For the chat, users may select any combination of the UI action name (e.g., scroll, click), description (e.g., \emph{``Scroll down to find the cappuccino in the menu''}), or reasoning (e.g., \emph{``Let's think step by step.
+Developers of agent prototypes can edit how the agent's actions are shown (\textbf{C3}) by opening the \texttt{UI Actions} node's inspector (\autoref{fig:prototyping-interface-workflow}-D).
+For the chat, developers of agent prototypes may select any combination of the UI action name (e.g., scroll, click), description (e.g., \emph{``Scroll down to find the cappuccino in the menu''}), or reasoning (e.g., \emph{``Let's think step by step.
 I have navigated to the menu, so I should now find a cappuccino link in the menu.''}).
-For the web interface, developers can toggle tooltips that highlight actions about to be taken on the webpage.
+This interaction supports varying the design considerations related to \taxonomyCode{description of the agent action}, \taxonomyCode{transparency of agent reasoning}, and \taxonomyCode{communication of runtime status}.
+For the web interface, developers of agent prototypes can toggle tooltips that highlight actions about to be taken on the webpage, which surfaces the design consideration of the \taxonomyCode{visibility of agent activities}.
 A live preview of the agent UI updates as changes are made to these options.

 \scenario{Mei next configures how the agent converses with the user to take their order.
 She opens the \texttt{Interact} node in the \textsc{Inspector} and configures the agent to message the user with a dropdown to give the user coffee drinks to choose from~(\textbf{A2}).}